Monsterconst18/Final-Project/README.md

 8. static int nextId: Like mentioned in other classes, indicates the next ID that will be used

 There is a boolean named isAssignmentWeightValid() that checks if the sum of all the weights of all assignments gives 100%.
-There is a boolean method named registerStudent with a Student parameter of student that adds the student to the course list after registering for that course.
+There is a boolean method named registerStudent with a parameter named Student of type Student that adds the student to the course list after registering for that course.
 The int[] method named calcStudentAverage() calculates the average score of a student in a certain course.
-For the boolean method named addAssignment with a String parameter of assignmentName, double parameter of weight and int parameter of maxScore.
+For the boolean method named addAssignment with a parameter named assignmentName of type String ,parameter named weight of type double and parameter named maxScore of type int.
 This method adds an assignment to the course as the Semester progresses.
 The void method named generateScores() generates random scores for each student to calculate the final score.
-The void method named displayScores()
+The void method named displayScores() that displays the scores of a course in a table.
+The student and assignment averages are included in that table.

+The sixth class is an enum named Gender that just contains the two genders in all capital letters.
+No detailed source code necessary in this class.

+The last class named Util which is contained in a package named Util has no fields but a static String method named toTitleCase which contains a parameter named strIn of type String.
+This method returns a String that contains 2 words with a space in between each word.
+The first letter of each word must be in upper case while the rest of the letters must be in lower case.

+Finally, unit testing is used for the following methods by using the Junit Jupiter dependency:
+1. isPostalCodeValid in Address class
+2. calcAssignmentAvg in Assignment class
+3. isAssignmentsTotalWeightValid in Course class
+4. calcStudentAvg in Course class
+5. toTitleCase in Util class

+The point of unit testing is to check if certain methods are robust meaning to check if the method is correct.